Finite abelian subgroups in the groups of birational and bimeromorphic selfmaps: Abstract

 \section{Abstract}

 Let $X$ be a complex projective variety.
-Suppose that the group of birational automorphisms of $X$ contains finite subgroups isomorphic to $(\mathbb{Z}/N_i\mathbb{Z})^r$ for $r$ fixed and $N_i$ arbitrarily large.
+Suppose that the group of birational automorphisms of $X$ contains finite subgroups isomorphic to $(\mathbb{Z}/N\mathbb{Z})^r$ for $r$ fixed and $N$ arbitrarily large.
 We show that $r$ does not exceed $2\dim(X)$.
-We also show that the same result holds for groups of bimeromorphic automorphisms of compact K\"ahler threefolds.
+Moreover, the equality holds if and only if $X$ is birational to an abelian variety.
+We also show that an analogous result holds for groups of bimeromorphic automorphisms of compact K\"ahler spaces under some additional assumptions.